cucumber/docs/content/cucumber/anti-patterns.md

 polyglot: true
 ---

-We describe several anti-patterns and how to avoid them here.
+We describe a few anti-patterns and how to avoid them here.

+For more information, see [Cucumber Anti-Patterns (blog)](http://www.thinkcode.se/blog/2016/06/22/cucumber-antipatterns).

 ## Feature Coupled Step Definitions (Anti-pattern)